Success! TRAVEL24 has been applied to your cart.

 To finally get some dandruff relief, three steps have to be taken.
 First you must disrupt the biofilm.
 Then you must clear the fungus.
 Finally, you have to soothe the irritated skin.

-Step 1: The first step you must take when treating your dandruff is disrupting the biofilm so that your antifungal products can properly treat the seborrheic dermatitis.
+Step 1: The first step you must take when managing dandruff is disrupting the biofilm so that your antifungal products can properly target seborrheic dermatitis.
 Five ingredients that can deactivate this shield are vinegar, colloidal silver, sugar alcohols, selenium sulfide, and lactoferrin.

 Step 2: After disrupting the biofilm, the next step you need to take is to remove the overgrowth of malassezia.
 Both natural and chemical-based methods are effective at clearing away the malassezia.
 These include raw honey, garlic, sea salt, grapefruit seed extract, tea tree essential oil, salicylic acid, ketoconazole, coal tar, and pyrithione zinc.